chacal/signalk-socketcan-device/README.md

   `canDevice` Socketcan device to which the data is written.
 Defaults to `can0`.

   `useDummySocketcanWriter` When set to `true` no data is written to CAN bus, but PGNs are written to the debug output.

+## Thanks

+All the heavy lifting was already done by others.
+Many thanks especially for Timo Lappalainen for his [NMEA2000](https://github.com/ttlappalainen/NMEA2000) library and Kees Verruijt for [canboat](https://github.com/canboat/canboat).